hashicorp/terraform-provider-aws/website/docs/d/eks_cluster.html.markdown

 * `identity` - Nested attribute containing identity provider information for your cluster.
 Only available on Kubernetes version 1.13 and 1.14 clusters created or upgraded on or after September 3, 2019.
 For an example using this information to enable IAM Roles for Service Accounts, see the [`aws_eks_cluster` resource documentation](/docs/providers/aws/r/eks_cluster.html).
   * `oidc` - Nested attribute containing [OpenID Connect](https://openid.net/connect/) identity provider information for the cluster.
     * `issuer` - Issuer URL for the OpenID Connect identity provider.
+    * `thumbprint_list` - A list of server certificate thumbprints for the OpenID Connect (OIDC) identity provider's server certificate(s)
 * `platform_version` - The platform version for the cluster.
 * `role_arn` - The Amazon Resource Name (ARN) of the IAM role that provides permissions for the Kubernetes control plane to make calls to AWS API operations on your behalf.
 * `status` - The status of the EKS cluster.
 One of `CREATING`, `ACTIVE`, `DELETING`, `FAILED`.